zukunft/zukunft.com/docs/llm/pending.md

 6. maybe a preselected third tab with the user changes if the user has done some overwrites the tab switch has the position type 'side_or_last_below'

-show the phrases related to a word in the default word page; create first a list of unit tests for the change log use a fixed date for the creation of the unit test files to display a date use a format from config that the user can overwrite show the changes of a word in the default word page show the description of the word on the left 1/3 of the screen add the component position type "side or below" that shows this component right of the previous component is not the screen size is too small, what is too small is taken from the config which the user can overwrite an the default value is 1000 pixel
+add the default date format 'd-m-Y H:i' to the config.yaml that the user can overwrite to display a date and use the config value where 'd-m-Y H:i' is used until now.
+For any system tests used a fixed const to replace 'd-m-Y H:i' show the changes of a word in the default word page show the description of the word on the left 1/3 of the screen add the component position type "side or below" that shows this component right of the previous component is not the screen size is too small, what is too small is taken from the config which the user can overwrite an the default value is 1000 pixel